Shahril-Iskandar/personal-whatsapp-automation/README.md

-This is a python application that can send a template message to multiple chats.
+This is a Python application to send a template message to multiple chats.

+Existing Whatsapp broadcast feature